d-rowe/pymused/README.md

 - ##### Chord
   - [ ] Add more arg options (from_pitches, from_name)
   - [ ] Add support for voicings
+  - [ ] Verify args in all parsing methods

 - ##### Pitch
   - [ ] Pitch.from_key(key): Set pitch from key on piano.
 Use most common names (optional sharp or flat key arg)